freenas/freenas-docs/userguide/storage.rst

 criteria into the :guilabel:`Filter Snapshots` text area.
 The listing will change to only display the snapshot names that match the filter text.

-The :guilabel:`Items per page` drop-down menu is used to reduce or increase the amount of entries per page.
-Use the left or right arrows to scroll through a multi-page listing.

 .. warning:: A snapshot and any files it contains will not be accessible or searchable if the mount path of the snapshot is longer than 88